By Sungard AS

 Do-it-yourself disaster recovery is of course an option.
 An expensive one.
 High capital and operational costs for equipment and expertise in at least two data centers to provide failover are required.

-You can outsource disaster recovery to a managed service provider's multi-tenant data center environment.
+You can outsource disaster recovery to a managed service provider's multi-tenant data centre environment.
 Sure, that's more affordable but a shared environment often doesn't necessarily comply with regulations for mission-critical data and applications.
 Manually backing up the data and applications yourself makes it even more affordable.
 But, that's a lot of work.

 3. Disaster Recovery As A Service (DRaaS):